 - Showing late speech development with unusual patterns

-- Being hyperactive or impulsive behavior
+- Being hyperactive or having impulsive behavior